vsummet/cms230notes/c-programming/c-chap04-memory.md

   - A *memory location* where the value should be stored.
 In this case, this is the address associated with the variable `value`.

 You can think of `scanf`'s second argument as specifying the *target or destination* for the read operation.

-Take a look at the `scanf` handout for more examples.

-## Next

-Now that we've established that variables have addresses in memory, we'll introduce the concept of a *pointer*: a variable that stores the memory address of a variable.